dinaolmelak/NumberMate/README.md

 * [ ] Winners Page - shows players with the most win count
 * [ ] Help Page - gives detail explanation along with some animations to help user understand the game
+* [ ] Authentification - Enable players to sign up for an account
+* [ ] Settings Page - Enable Users to increase the difficulty thereby being promoted to a whole new Arena! :)

 ## Video Walkthrough